-Rajasthan, state of India, located in the northwestern part of the subcontinent.
-It is bounded to the north and northeast by the states of Punjab and Haryana, to the east and southeast by the states of Uttar Pradesh and Madhya Pradesh, to the southwest by the state of Gujarat, and to the west and northwest by Pakistan.
-The capital city is Jaipur, in the east-central part of the state.
+The state of India, Rajasthan, is located in the north-western part of the subcontinent.
+It is bounded by the states of Punjab and Haryana to the north-east, by the states of Uttar Pradesh and Madhya Pradesh to the east and south-east, by the state of Gujarat to the south-west and by Pakistan to the west and north-west.
+Jaipur is the capital in the east-central part of the state.

-Rajasthan, meaning “The Abode of the Rajas,” was formerly called Rajputana, “The Country of the Rajputs” (sons of rajas [princes]).
-Before 1947, when India achieved independence from British rule, it comprised some two dozen princely states and chiefships, the small British-administered province of Ajmer-Merwara, and a few pockets of territory outside the main boundaries.
-After 1947 the princely states and chiefships were integrated into India in stages, and the state took the name Rajasthan.
-It assumed its present form on November 1, 1956, when the States Reorganization Act came into force.
-Area 132,139 square miles (342,239 square km).
-Pop.
-(2011) 68,621,012.
+Rajasthan, meaning “abode of kings”, was earlier called Rajputana, “country of Rajputs”.
+Before 1947, when India gained independence from British rule, it consisted of two dozen native princely states and principalities, the small British-administered province of Ajmer-Merwara and some areas outside the main borders.
+It assumed its present form on November 1, 1956, when the State Reorganization Act came into force.
+Area 132,139 sq mi (342,239 sq km). pop (2011) 68,621,012.

 Land